The Bride Wore Black

-The Bride Wore Black (La mariée était en noir) is a 1968 French film directed by François Truffaut and based on the novel of the same name by William Irish, a pseudonym for Cornell Woolrich.
-It stars Jeanne Moreau, Charles Denner, Alexandra Stewart, Michel Bouquet, Michael Lonsdale, Claude Rich and Jean-Claude Brialy.
-The costumes were by Pierre Cardin.
+The Bride Wore Black (La mariée était en noir) is a 1968 psychological thriller film directed by François Truffaut from a screenplay he co-wrote with Jean-Louis Richard, based on the 1940 novel of the same name by William Irish, a pseudonym for Cornell Woolrich.
+It stars Jeanne Moreau, Michel Bouquet, Jean-Claude Brialy, Charles Denner, Claude Rich, Michael Lonsdale, Daniel Boulanger and Alexandra Stewart.
+Truffaut, a Hitchcock admirer, enlisted Bernard Herrmann to score the film.
+The film's costumes were designed by Pierre Cardin.

-It is a revenge film in which a deranged widow murders the man who accidentally shot her husband on her wedding day, as well as his four friends.
-She wears only white, black or a combination of the two.
+The plot follows a widow who seeks revenge on the five men who killed her husband on their wedding day.
+Throughout the film, she wears only white, black or a combination of the two.

 Plot

-As the film opens, Julie Kohler (Jeanne Moreau) tries to throw herself out of an upstairs window, but is stopped by her mother (Luce Fabiole).
-Julie is dressed in black and is obviously grief-stricken.
-In the next scene, she is more composed, telling her mother she is going on a long trip, and counting out five piles of money.
-She gets onto a train, but right afterwards steps down on the opposite side, hidden from onlookers.
+Julie Kohler attempts suicide by jumping out of an upstairs window, but is stopped by her mother.
+Later, after packing her clothes and a large sum of money, Julie says goodbye to her mother and leaves on a trip.

-The next time Julie is seen, her hair is different, she is wearing white, and looking for a man called Bliss (Claude Rich).
-He is a ladies' man who is having a party on the eve of his wedding.
-When Julie arrives, aloof but attractive, he cannot resist approaching her.
-When they are alone on the balcony of Bliss's high-rise apartment, she tells him her name and pushes him off the balcony.
+On the French Riviera, Julie looks for a man named Bliss, a reformed womanizer.
+When she arrives at his engagement party at his high-rise apartment, he is instantly intrigued by her.
+Julie lures Bliss onto the balcony, where she tosses her scarf onto the awning support pole and persuades him to retrieve it in exchange for revealing her identity.
+As he climbs over the balcony, she tells him her name and pushes him to his death before she flees.

-Her next victim is Coral (Michel Bouquet), a lonely bachelor.
-She lures him to a concert and they agree to meet the following night.
+Julie's next victim is Robert Coral, a lonely bachelor.
+She lures him to a classical music concert and they agree to meet the following night.
 Before their rendezvous, Julie buys a bottle of arak and injects a syringe of poison into it.
-When she meets Coral at his apartment, she serves him the drink.
-When he collapses in agony, she reveals her identity to him.
-He begs for his life, explaining that it was all an accident.
-In a flashback, there is a wedding procession on the steps of a church; a single shot rings out and the groom falls to the ground.
-Julie is the widowed bride.
+When she meets Coral at his studio apartment, she serves him the drink.
+As he collapses in agony, she reveals her identity to him.
+In a flashback, shortly after a couple's wedding ceremony, the groom is shot to death on the steps outside the church; Julie is the widowed bride.
+Coral insists it was an accident and begs for his life before ultimately dying.

-The next man is Morane (Michel Lonsdale) a would-be politician.
-She follows his wife and young son home, befriends the boy, and gets the wife to leave by sending a fake telegram that the wife's mother is ill.
-Julie poses as the boy's teacher Miss Becker, and offers to cook dinner for Morane and his son.
-Afterwards she plays hide-and-seek with the boy, hiding in an enclosed small closet underneath the stairs, before putting the boy to bed.
-As she is leaving the house, she pretends that she has lost her ring.
-Morane helps her search, crawling into the closet where she had hidden earlier.
-She slams the door and locks him inside.
-Julie reveals her true identity, and he pleads for his life, saying what happened was an accident.
+The next target is Clément Morane, a would-be politician.
+After following his wife and young son Cookie to their suburban home, Julie befriends Cookie and tricks the wife into leaving the house with a fake telegram claiming that her mother is ill.
+Julie poses as Cookie's teacher, Miss Becker, and offers to cook dinner for Morane and his son.
+Although Cookie insists that Julie is not his teacher, Morane invites her to stay.
+She plays hide-and-seek with Cookie, discovering a small cupboard under a staircase, before putting him to bed.
+When Julie pretends to have lost her ring, Morane crawls into the cupboard to search for it.
+She locks him inside and reveals her true identity.
+He pleads for his life, explaining that what happened was an accident.